 The lefthand photo I took on April 18, 2009.
 The middle one I shot two years later on April 12, 2011.
 Both are from the same batch of bulbs, growing in the same spot by the front door.
 The earlier photo shows the daffodils after a heavy rain.
 Their color appears less intense.
 Maybe it’s due to longer exposure to the elements, or just the softer light that always follows a rain.

 The bicolor daffodil grew behind the house.
-I photographed it the same day that I took the middle photo.
+I photographed it the same day as I shot the middle daffy.
 I was so touched by its beauty that I wrote the "margin poem," above.
-Several days later, I found it wilted and dead.
+Several days later, it had wilted and was gone.